-An upper class English chap walks up to another chap, who is wearing a pointed hat and says to him:
+So, an upper class English chap walked up to another old looking chap, who was wearing a pointed hat and said to him:

 Chap – You’re Merlin aren’t you?

 Merlin – Why yes, it’s nice to be recognised!

 Chap – You are a bit of a Wizard I hear?

 Merlin – Well Yes, I’ve been told I’m skilled.